kumikonomura/LIRI-Bot/README.md

 information regarding a specific song.
 The user enters the command as follows: node 'name of file' spotifyThisSong "name of song" https://github.com/kumikonomura/LIRI-Bot/blob/master/images/snip_2.PNG
 ### concertThis
-The concertThis command will run the concertThis function and return
+The concertThis command will run the concertThis function and return information about the next upcoming concert of the artist that is searched for.
+The user enters the command as follows: node 'name of file' concertThis "artist"